wendysphillips/interactive_dendrogram/README.md

 5. **Export Data**: Click "Export Cluster Data" to download cluster assignments as a CSV file
 6. **Reset View**: Click "Reset Zoom" to return to the full dendrogram

-## Data Format

-The application expects tab-separated data with:
-- **First column**: Unique identifiers to be clustered, without column name
-- **Remaining columns**: Numeric values for clustering

 ### Using Your Own Data

 While this example uses yeast metal tolerance data, you can easily substitute any dataset that is amenable to hierarchical clustering.
 Simply replace the `yeast_metal_tolerances.tsv` file with your own tab-separated data file that follows the same format:

-- Values to be clustered in the first column (column unnamed)
+- Labels (e.g. genes) to be clustered in the first column (column unnamed)
 - Numeric data suitable for clustering in subsequent columns
 - Ensure your data is properly scaled if variables have different units